Lightstreamer/Lightstreamer-kafka-connector/README.md

 The Kafka Connector enables the independent deserialization of keys and values, allowing them to have different formats.
 Additionally:

 - Message validation against the Confluent Schema Registry can be enabled separately for the key and value (through [`record.key.evaluator.schema.registry.enable` and `record.value.evaluator.schema.registry.enable`](#recordkeyevaluatorschemaregistryenable-and-recordvalueevaluatorschemaregistryenable))
 - Message validation against local schema (or binary descriptor) files must be specified separately for the key and the value (through [`record.key.evaluator.schema.path` and `record.value.evaluator.schema.path`](#recordkeyevaluatorschemapath-and-recordvalueevaluatorschemapath)).
-In addition, using Protobuf also requires the specification of the [message type name](#recordkeyevaluatorprotobufmessagetype-and-recordvalueevaluatorprotobufmessagetype).
+In addition, using Protobuf also requires the specification of the [message type](#recordkeyevaluatorprotobufmessagetype-and-recordvalueevaluatorprotobufmessagetype).

 #### Support for Key Value Pairs (KVP)